Browse Tutorials

 </employee>

-It produce a single element or the optionally provided element name for each row in the query result set that is returned by select statement.
+It produces a single element the optionally provided element name for each row in the query result set that is returned by a select statement.

 SELECT Emp.EmpID, Dept.DeptName